gitcordier/stack_qalculator/README.md

-- PUT: Emptying a stack, so that we can restart a new series of computations
+- PUT: Emptying a stack, so that we can start a new series of computations

 ## How to run it
 To launch the backend,